 Group 1 car seats can be used, legally, from 9kg (or around 9-12 months) but this is far too early to turn your baby forward-facing.
 The latest car seat rules (R129) go some way to address this issue, by making it mandatory to keep babies rearward-facing until they reach 15 months old, at least.

 Discover which child car seats scored top in our tests.
-Browse our car seat Best Buys.
+Browse our best car seat reviews.

 Protecting the chest

 By the age of two, the rib cage develops, with the ribs moving downwards to provide more protection for the liver, spleen and kidneys.

 Ribs remain flexible, though, and still need protection from impacts.
 For this reason, it's best to continue to use a child car seat with a way of spreading forces from a crash across the chest in an accident.

 A child's bones continue to strengthen as they grow older read on for more information about the different parts of your child’s body develops: